tentone/tello-ros2/README.md

 ### Overheating Problems

-- The motor drivers in the DJI Tello overheat after a while when the drone is not flying, to cool down the drivers i have removed the plastic section on top of the heat spreader.
+- The motor drivers in the DJI Tello overheat after a while when the drone is not flying.
+To cool down the drivers i have removed the plastic section on top of the heat spreader (as seen in the picture).
 - If you are comfortable with leaving the PCB exposed removing the plastic cover should result in even better thermals.
 - If possible place the drone on top of an old computer fan or use a laptop cooler to prevent the drone from shutting down due to overheating.